sebastianrosik/diamond-square-algorithm/README.md

 Usage:
 -----

-A Terrain instance returns a two dimensional Array with value from 0 to 1
+A Terrain instance returns a two dimensional Array with values from 0 to 1

 ```javascript
 var terrain = new Terrain({